 Instant Pot carrot cake is just the beginning when learning how to bake a bundt cake in pressure cooker.
-The possibilities are endless once you learn this!
+The possibilities are endless once you learn how to do this in a Ninja Foodi or Crockpot Express works too.

-Ok so I made this Instant Pot carrot cake the other day and once again I will tell you that baking in a pressure cooker is kinda’ the bomb!
-I say that because every bundt cake or bread pudding I’ve made comes out incredibly moist and delicious.
+Ok so I made this Instant Pot recipe the other day and once again I will tell you that baking in a pressure cooker is kinda’ the bomb!
+I say that because every bundt cake or bread pudding I’ve made comes out incredibly moist and delicious. (affiliate links present)

 Carrot Cake Instant Pot